Deep Dive

 1. Demo Mode & Custom Matches (11 September 2025)

-Overview: This update makes it easier for new players to learn the game and for friends to play together.
-It added a Demo/Tutorial mode and simplified how players create and join private matches.
+Overview: This update makes it easier for new players to try the game and for friends to play together.
+It adds a guided tutorial and a simpler way to create private matches.

-What this means: This is bullish for $CHECK because it lowers the barrier to entry for new users, potentially increasing the player base and engagement.
-A smoother onboarding experience can lead to more consistent usage of the $CHECK token for in-game activities like tournaments and staking.
+What this means: This is bullish for $CHECK because it lowers the barrier to entry, potentially attracting a wider player base.
+A smoother onboarding experience can lead to higher user retention, which is crucial for the long-term health of the gaming ecosystem and token utility.

 (Anichess)